Sherrod Brown

 Fourth Try, Red Wave in Ohio

 Brown had beaten the Ohio trend three times by running a personal brand that transcended party.
 In 2024, that wasn't enough.
-Donald Trump carried Ohio by nearly 11 points; Brown lost to Trump-endorsed businessman Bernie Moreno by approximately 4 points.
+Donald Trump carried Ohio by nearly 11 points — see our Trump approval tracker for current data.
+Brown lost to Trump-endorsed businessman Bernie Moreno by approximately 4 points.
 Brown outran the Democratic presidential nominee by 7 points, suggesting his brand still had residual strength — just not enough against a massive partisan headwind.
 His loss ended 18 years of Democratic representation from Ohio's Senate seats.
+The Senate 2026 map reflects the long-term Democratic challenge in states like Ohio.
+For broader Democratic Party polling and messaging analysis, see our party tracker.

 Electoral History